Luizecafe/Site-Monitor/README.md

 - strings
 - time

-Make sure to have these packages installed before running the program.

 ## Contribution

 Contributions are welcome!
 If you would like to contribute to the Site Monitor project, please follow these steps: